 - Moving SEC.gov to the second page of search results for a corporation

-- Pushing negative wordpress blog posts off the first page of search results
+- Pushing negative WordPress blog posts off the first page of search results

-The first step in a suppression campaign to push bad search results off the first page is to contact Reputation X. We will perform research that will inform us and you about the feasibility of the project.
+The first step in a suppression campaign to push bad search results off of the first page is to contact Reputation X. We will perform research that will inform us and you about the feasibility of the project.
 If we find the probability of the project’s success to be high, we will develop a proposal that outlines the target goals and steps of the campaign.

 We will then send our proposal to you, allowing you a review period.
 Adjustments can be made to ensure that your needs are met, as well as the overall criteria of the campaign.
 Once these things are approved and in order, we will set off on our mission to clean up the search results.